-These Trigger Performance Securities (the "Securities") are senior, unsecured obligations of Credit Suisse AG, acting through its London Branch ("Credit Suisse" or the "Issuer") linked to the performance of the Russell 2000[®] Index (the "Underlying").
+These Trigger GEARS (the "Securities") are senior, unsecured obligations of Credit Suisse AG, acting through its London branch ("Credit Suisse" or the "Issuer") linked to the performance of the S&P 500[®] Index (the "Underlying").
 The Securities will rank pari passu with all of our other senior unsecured obligations.
-If the Underlying Return is greater than zero, Credit Suisse will pay the Principal Amount at maturity plus a return equal to the product of (i) the Principal Amount multiplied by (ii) the Underlying Return multiplied by (iii) the Upside Participation Rate of 142%.
-If the Underlying Return is equal to or less than zero, Credit Suisse will either pay the full Principal Amount at maturity, or, if the Final Level is less than the Trigger Level, Credit Suisse will pay less than the full Principal Amount at maturity, if anything, resulting in a loss of principal that is proportionate to the full depreciation of the Underlying.
+If the Underlying Return is greater than zero, Credit Suisse will pay the Principal Amount at maturity plus a return equal to the product of (i) the Principal Amount multiplied by (ii) the Underlying Return multiplied by (iii) the Upside Gearing of 1.91.
+If the Underlying Return is equal to or less than zero, Credit Suisse will either pay the full Principal Amount at maturity (if the Final Underlying Level is equal to or greater than the Downside Threshold), or, if the Final Underlying Level is less than the Downside Threshold, Credit Suisse will pay less than the full Principal Amount at maturity, if anything, resulting in a loss of principal that is proportionate to the full depreciation of the Underlying.
 In that case, you will lose a significant amount and possibly all of your investment.
 Investing in the Securities involves significant risks.
 You will not receive interest or dividend payments during the term of the Securities.
 You may lose some or all of your Principal Amount.
 The contingent repayment of principal applies only if you hold the Securities to maturity.
 Any payment on the Securities, including any repayment of principal, is subject to the ability of Credit Suisse to pay its obligations as they become due.
 If Credit Suisse were to default on its obligations, you may not receive any amounts owed to you under the Securities.